Urgent Medical Assessment

 Recovery & Functional Medicine Support

-- Physician-supervised IV therapy supporting metabolic and physiological recovery.
+- Medical approach supporting metabolic and physiological balance

-- Supportive therapy for patients experiencing post-illness weakness or nutritional depletion.
+- Supportive medical approach for patients experiencing post-illness fatigue or nutritional imbalance

 Sterility